The Ultimate Guide for Framemeister

 - FREEZE: freeze the image

-- SCREEN_SOLOR: you can set the background color (BLACK or BLUE) if no image is shown (when there’s no signal)
+- SCREEN_SOLOR: you can set the background color (BLACK or BLUE) when no image is shown (when there’s no signal)

 - AV_MUTE: mute the video+sound.
 Can be set to OFF or ON